shamruk/trello-api-proxy/README.md

 // Add a comment to a task
 await board.commentTask(taskId, 'This is a comment');

-// Mark task as completed (requires due date) await board.markTaskCompleted(taskId);
+// Mark task as completed
+await board.markTaskCompleted(taskId);

 // Archive a task